raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 90 feet
+**Range:** 27.0m

 **Components:** V, S

 **Duration:** Concentration, up to 1 minute

-Grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within range.
+Grasping weeds and vines sprout from the ground in a 6.0m square starting from a point within range.
 For the duration, these plants turn the ground in the area into difficult terrain.

 A creature in the area when you cast the spell must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
 A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.